Friendly, kind and a little bit cheeky, Brian is a social butterfly who staves off loneliness through his daily rounds of his retirement village.

 See more

-The Voice of Older Western Australians White Paper was commissioned to mark Juniper’s 75th anniversary and explores how older Western Australians encounter ageism, their hopes for the future and what it means to live well.
+The 2024 Voice of Older Western Australians White Paper was first commissioned to mark Juniper’s 75th anniversary and explores how older Western Australians encounter ageism, their hopes for the future and what it means to live well.

 Conducted by independent market research consultancy CoreData WA, the report reveals older Western Australians are resilient, happy with their lives and generally optimistic about their future – but still face significant age discrimination.